 Forex Trading Basics

 Forex trading is a technical job, and traders need to acquire intensive trading knowledge before they can confidently trade.
 Most outsiders think FX trades a game of luck and speculations, while others think that it may involve having a strong, divinely gut feeling.
 The truth is that it only involves getting familiar with the market and how it moves.
-Long term traders learn these skills over the years and eventually make trading look like just a numbering game, which is too easy for them and too difficult for the outsiders.
+Long-term traders learn these skills over the years and eventually make trading look like just a numbering game, which is too easy for them and too difficult for outsiders.

 One of those basics of trading is Short Selling.
-New traders get confused by this mostly as how to sell something which they don’t yet own.
+New traders get confused by this mostly as to how to sell something which they don’t yet own.

 The second most important basic concept of the forex is spread.
 Like short selling, spread also originated in other markets, and now, almost every market has a spread.
 A spread is the price difference between the levels of the price they want to purchase or sell an underlying asset.

 Some important points, along with learning the basics, should also be needed to learn before trading forex.

 - Forex trading is a lucrative market to earn good returns, but it should not be considered a shortcut to earn instant money.